ryanabest/data-structures/final/READMEs/aa.md

 [aa2]: images/aa2.png "Pop-out side panel interface view"

-The pop-out side pane also provides a back-arrow to close this detail and return to the default map view.
-The interaction design for the pop-out pane was based on Google Maps.
+The pop-out side pane also provides a back-arrow to hide this detail view and return to the default map view.

 ## Next Steps
 + Add meeting type and current location search to the filtering capabilities, allowing users to narrow query results to more relevant meetings and personalizing results for any user location